-The External Advisory Committee is composed of scientists with well-established research programs in research related to the work of the Center.
-The members are: Susan E. Quaggin, MD (Director, Feinberg Cardiovascular Research Institute, Northwestern University Feinberg School of Medicine), Andrew P. McMahon, PhD (Stem Cell Institute, University of Southern California) and Ali Shilatifard, PhD (Stowers Institute for Medical Research).
-The external advisors visit with the investigators of the two participating institutions yearly.
-During their visit, they review individual projects in their sphere of expertise, offer suggestions to project investigators, look at the integration of the participating institutions and provide the Director of the Center with a formal written evaluation of research projects and the administrative management of the Center.
-The external consultants also make recommendations regarding the suitability and continuation of pilot projects.
+External advisors are scientists with well-established research programs in areas related to the work of the Center.
+The external advisory committee is composed of Andrew P. McMahon, PhD (Stem Cell Institute, University of Southern California) and John Mullins PhD (Director, BHF Center for Cardiovascular Sciences, Edinburgh Medical School) and will visit with the investigators of the two participating institutions yearly.
+The Directors and Co-Directors, and other investigators will attend each visit.
+During their visit, the external consultants will review individual projects in their sphere of expertise, offer suggestions to project investigators, look at the integration of the participating institutions and provide the Director of the Center with a formal written evaluation of specific projects within the Center and of the administrative management of the Center.
+The advice of these external consultants is an important source of critical input that is invaluable to the Director and to the project investigators.
+The external consultants will also make recommendations regarding the suitability and continuation of pilot projects.

 In keeping with the educational mission of the Center, consultants will be invited to give a seminar in their respective research areas and interact with pediatric residents and fellows and researchers in the institution.
 The Consultants will be asked to submit a written report evaluating the Center’s performance.
 These evaluations will be part of our annual progress report submitted to NIH.